-Long-ranged stress and strain correlations are only expected below the solidity length.
-At longer length scales the effects of one flow event are ``washed away'' by those of others (\sect{subsec:solidity}).
-Thus beyond the solidity length $\ls$, an exponential decay of the spatial stress autocorrelation function is expected.
-This means that in the liquid phase, the Lemaitre spatial autocorrelation functions \cite{lem18} are to be multiplied by a factor $\sim\exp(-|\br-\br'|/\ls)$.
+Long-ranged stress and strain correlations only exist below the solidity length, however.
+At longer length scales the effects of one flow event are smeared out by those of others.
+Thus beyond the solidity length $\ls$, an exponential decay of the spatial stress autocorrelation function is to be expected.
+This means that in the liquid phase, the Lemaitre spatial autocorrelation functions \cite{lem18} should be multiplied by a factor $\sim\exp(-|\br-\br'|/\ls)$.

-We finally note that stresses will modify the flow-event energy barriers.
-This fact is usually not taken into account in attempts to identify likely positions of liquid flow events from locally ordered structures \cite{roy15}, and this may explain why these have only been moderately successful.
+We finally note that the non-zero stresses of an ultraviscous liquid modify nearby flow-event energy barriers.
+This is not taken into account in attempts to identify likely positions of flow events from specific structures \cite{roy15}, which may explain why such attempts have only been moderately successful \cite{wei19}.